-- Continue to advance the development of CTI-1601 through additional clinical trials; - Seek to identify and advance development of additional product candidates into clinical development and identify additional indications for our product candidates; - Seek to obtain regulatory approval for our product candidates;

-- Identify, acquire or in-license other product candidates and technologies; - Maintain, leverage and expand our intellectual property portfolio; and - Expand our operational, financial and management systems and personnel, including personnel to support our clinical development and future commercialization efforts and our operations as a public company.
+- Continue to advance the development of CTI-1601 through additional clinical trials; - Seek to identify and advance development of additional product candidates into clinical development and identify additional indications for our product candidates; - Seek to obtain regulatory approvals for our product candidates; - Identify, acquire or in-license other product candidates and technologies; - Maintain, leverage, and expand our intellectual property portfolio; and - Expand our operational, financial and management systems and personnel, including personnel to support our clinical development and future commercialization efforts and our operations as a public company.

 As a result, we will need additional financing to support our continuing operations.
 Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public equity, private equity, debt financings, or other sources, which may include collaborations with third parties.
 Arrangements with collaborators or others may require us to relinquish rights to certain of our technologies or product candidates.
-In addition, we may never successfully complete development of any of our product candidates, obtain adequate patent protection for our technology, obtain necessary regulatory approval for our product candidates or achieve commercial viability for any approved product candidates.
+In addition, we may never successfully complete development of any of our product candidates, obtain adequate patent protection for our technology, obtain necessary regulatory approvals for our product candidates, or achieve commercial viability for any approved product candidates.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on its financial condition and ability to pursue our business strategy.
-We will need to generate significant revenue to achieve profitability, and may never do so.
+We will need to generate significant revenue to achieve profitability and may never do so.

-We believe that, based on our current operating plan, our cash and cash equivalents as of the filing date will enable us to fund operations for at least twelve months from the issuance of our interim financial statements for the quarterly period ended September 30, 2020.
+At June 30, 2021, we had cash, cash equivalents and marketable debt securities balance totaling \$70.6 million.
+In July 2021, we sold 2,342,720 shares of common stock for net proceeds of \$19.9 million (See "Liquidity and Capital Resources").
+We believe that, based on our current operating plan, our cash, cash equivalents and marketable debt securities as of the filing date of this Quarterly Report on Form 10-Q will enable us to fund operations for at least twelve months from the issuance of our interim financial statements for the quarterly period ended June 30, 2021.